2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 In the past, Piazza Navona hosted many festivals and sporting events.
 Today, it’s a hub for street entertainers, artists, and musicians — all of whom make the atmosphere inside this square incredibly vibrant, cheerful, and laid-back.

 Take a stroll and watch artists paint their own renditions of Rome.
 If you enjoy caricatures, you can even have your own drawn for you in this square.
-Whatever you do, don’t forget to get an exquisite gelato from GROM, located right by the northern entrance of the square.

-Tourists Walking Inside Piazza Navona in Rome, Italy
+Artists' Stands in Piazza Navona in Rome, Italy

-Artists’ stands at Piazza Navona during the day
+Artists’ stands at Piazza Navona

 7. Pantheon